El Nido Tour B

 Enjoy a full-day boat trip to Bacuit Bay.
 You will spend a relaxing day snorkeling, exploring some of the islands and beaches such as Snake Island, Cudugnon Cave, Cathedral Cave, Pinagbuyutan Island (OR Entaluala Island) and Popolkan Island.

 Picnic lunch in Cudognun Island.

-Head back to El Nido town around mid-afternoon.
-Transfer to your hotel
+Head back to El Nido town around mid-afternoon and transfer to your hotel.

 Yes, we offer private tour with exclusive use of the boat.